Supporting Difficult Teenage Girls: Advice For Parents Of Teenagers

 Takeaway

-It is common for parents to blame their teenage daughter’s discomforting behaviors on hormones, menstruation, or other gender-related factors, but the truth is that doing so can prevent them from understanding what their daughter is truly experiencing.
-Calling a child “difficult” can send the message that you see their attitudes and behaviors as fixed, further influencing your daughter to rebel or take their concerns to those less qualified to help them.
+It is common for parents to blame their teenage daughter’s discomforting behaviors on hormones, menstruation, or other gender-related factors.
+However, doing so can prevent them from understanding what their daughter is truly experiencing.
+Calling a child “difficult” can send the message that you see their attitudes and behaviors as fixed and a fatal flaw in them, further influencing your daughter to rebel or take their concerns to those less qualified to help them.

-If you’re feeling overwhelmed, you can seek support on BetterHelp for ways to manage your emotions and improve your parenting skills.
-Your teenage daughter may find TeenCounseling to be a valuable resource where they can confide in a compassionate professional, better understand their emotions, and feel empowered in learning and practicing new tools for communication and decision-making.
+If you’re overwhelmed, consider seeking a therapist for support.
+Your teenage daughter may also find therapy a valuable resource where they can confide in a compassionate professional, better understand their emotions, and feel empowered to learn and practice new communication and decision-making tools.
 You may also consider attending family therapy sessions.

 Explore the complexities of parenting in therapy